Verified Foundations for Differential Privacy: Introduction

-In this paper, we present SampCert\footnote{https://github.com/leanprover/SampCert}, the first comprehensive, mechanized foundation for differential privacy.
+In this paper, we present SampCert, the first comprehensive, mechanized foundation for executable differential privacy.
 SampCert is written in the Lean v4~\cite{moura2021lean} language and theorem prover and uses more than 12,000 lines of proof.
-SampCert offers a generic and extensible notion of differential privacy, a framework for constructing and composing differentially private mechanisms, and mechanically verified implementations of the Laplace and Gaussian sampling algorithms.
+SampCert offers a generic and extensible notion of differential privacy, a framework for constructing and composing differentially private mechanisms, and mechanically verified implementations of the discrete Laplace and Gaussian sampling algorithms.

-We see SampCert being used in two ways: (1) The mechanized DP foundation provides researchers with a powerful starting point for developing and proving the correctness of new privacy mechanisms and definitions.
-(2) The mechanically verified primitives, like the random sampling algorithms, can be extracted from Lean and directly deployed to increase assurance of differentially private systems.
-Indeed, SampCert is used in the AWS Clean Rooms Differential Privacy service.
+We see SampCert being used in two ways: (1) the mechanized DP foundation provides researchers with a powerful starting point for developing and proving the correctness of new privacy mechanisms and definitions; and (2) the verified primitives, like the random sampling algorithms, can be extracted from Lean and directly deployed to increase assurance of differentially private systems.
+Indeed, SampCert is used by the differential privacy offering of \AWS{}.